 Who doesn’t want crispy, moist, slightly charred in the exterior and tender in interior burgers?
 But the main barrier to this delight is not knowing if the burgers should be cooked with a closed or open lid.

 The closed lid creates convection.
 It means the heat that is getting created inside is trapped and can’t go out.
 As a result, with a closed lid, you’ll get more of an oven-like cooking rather than the crispy grilling.

-On the other hand, when the lid is open, the heat gets the chances to travel all over the patties and thus, they become crispy and tender just the way you want.
+On the other hand, when the lid is open, the heat gets the chance to travel all over the patties, and thus, they become crispy and tender just the way you want.
 So, it’s better if you don’t close the lid while grilling burgers.

 Many of us, even some experienced chefs as well, tend to ignore the usage of thermometers while grilling burgers.
 Even though it’s optional, but still important if you are not willing to settle for less and want your desired result.

 Because every person has different tastes and wants their burgers differently as well.
 Some want a rare burger; some want medium rates, while others wish for medium or well-done burgers.
 And this is where a thermometer is going to assist you.